jasonbrianhall/sudoku_solver/README.md

 ### Performance

-The C++ implementation offers comprehensive solving capabilities suitable for most standard and advanced Sudoku puzzles.
-The Python version is a prototype and may struggle with more complex puzzles.
+The C++ implementation offers comprehensive solving capabilities suitable for expert puzzles.
+The Pure Python version is a prototype and may struggle with more complex puzzles while the C++/Python hybrids will handle all puzzle types the C++ implementation can handle.
+On modern CPUs, the solving time for an expert puzzle is less then a blink of an eye.

 ## Contributing